oracle/docker-images/OracleOpenJDK/README.md

 The Oracle Java images for OpenJDK 16 uses `oraclelinux:8-slim` as the default parent image.

-The Oracle Java images for OpenJDK 15 uses `oraclelinux:7-slim` as the default parent image but allow for optionally building on `oraclelinux:8-slim` by using  `Dockerfile.8-slim` rather than `Dockerfile`.
+The Oracle Java images for OpenJDK 15 uses `oraclelinux:7-slim` as the default parent image but allows for optionally building on `oraclelinux:8-slim` by using  `Dockerfile.8-slim` rather than `Dockerfile`.

 e.g. to build OpenJDK 15 with Oracle Linux 8 rather than the default Oracle Linux 7 run